Graph Contrastive Learning under Heterophily via Graph Filters: Experiments

 \section{Experiments}

 In this section, we evaluate the node representations learned with \alg, under linear probe.
-We compare \alg with existing graph CL methods, and conduct an extensive ablation study to evaluate the effect of each of \alg's components.
+We compare \alg with existing graph CL, graph SSL and graph supervised learning methods, and conduct an extensive ablation study to evaluate the effect of each of \alg's components.

-\textbf{Datasets.} We conduct our experiments on five widely-used public benchmark datasets with different levels of homophily ratios, $\beta$.
-We show the statistics of the datasets including $\beta$, the number of nodes, edges, and classes, in table \ref{tab:benchmark_baselines}.
-For graphs with homophily, we use the citation networks including Cora and Citeseer \citep{yang2016revisiting}.
-For graphs with heterophily, we use the Wikipedia network and the web page networks including Chameleon, Squirrel, and Texas \citep{rozemberczki2021multi,pei2020geom}. {In addition, to illustrate the scalability of \alg, we apply it to large-scale real-world datasets recently provided by \cite{lim2021large}.
-The statistics of the datasets are shown in Table \ref{tab:large_data}.} We repeat the experiments 10 times for smaller benchmark datasets, and 3 times for large real-world datasets, using early-stopping, and report the average accuracy as the final result.
-For each run, following CPGNN \cite{zhu2020graph} and GRACE \cite{zhu2020deep}, we randomly select 10\% nodes for training, 10\% nodes for validation, and 80\% nodes for testing.
+\textbf{Datasets.} We consider nine widely-used public benchmark datasets with different homophily ratios, $\beta$.
+The details of the datasets are shown in Sec. \ref{sec:dataset}.
+We repeat the experiments 10 times for smaller benchmark datasets, and 3 times for large real-world datasets, and report the early-stopped average accuracy as the final result.
+For small graphs, we follow CPGNN \citep{zhu2020graph}, GRACE \citep{zhu2020deep}, and HGRL \citep{chen2022towards} and randomly select 10\% of nodes for training, 10\% of nodes for validation, and 80\% of nodes for testing.
+For large graphs, following ~\citep{lim2021large} we randomly select 25\% of nodes for training, 25\% of nodes for validation, and 50\% of nodes for testing.

-\textbf{\alg{} setup.} We employ a two-layer GNN \citep{kipf2016semi} as our low-pass encoder, and consider an additional high-pass channel with $\pmb{\hat{L}}_{sym}$ as the message passing filter to capture the high-frequency signals from the graphs.
-The high-pass channel generates augmented node representations to be contrasted with those encoded by the GNN.
-The high-pass channel shares the same weight parameters with the GNN, but generate representations with different filters.
-The final representations is generated by the GNN encoder.

-\textbf{Linear Probe Evaluation.} We follow the evaluation protocol used in \citep{zhu2020deep}.
+\textbf{Linear Probe Evaluation.} For SSL methods, we follow the evaluation protocol used in ~\citep{zhu2020deep}.
 Models are first trained in a self-supervised manner without labels.
 Then, we fed the final node embeddings into a $l_2$-regularized logistic regression classifier to fit the labeled data.